 I conclude my analysis by inspecting the time-series properties of options on pharmaceuticals more closely.
 This approach allows for detecting return patterns in pharmaceutical options, making them and related option anomalies more challenging to explain by option risk factors.
-Panel A of Figure 5 plots the six-month rolling average return of f^{PHARMA} and the VRP factor.
+Panel A of Figure 5 plots the six-month rolling average return of $f^{\rm PHARMA}$ and the variance risk premium (VRP) factor.
 VRP is among the strongest factors in the space of option returns and tends to capture a large part of the commonality in option returns (see for instance Goyal & Saretto, 2024).
-As the difference between implied and realized volatility, it proxies for expected returns on delta-neutral positions.
+As it is defined as the difference between implied and realized volatility, it proxies for expected returns on delta-neutral positions.
 Increased ex-ante volatility risk premiums should also reflect the high returns on writing pharmaceutical options.
-However, comparing the returns of both factors in Figure 5 provides a tentative idea of why VRP is insufficient to explain the returns of the pharmaceutical option factor.
-Especially before the burst of the technology bubble in the early 2000s, VRP heavily outperformed f^{PHARMA} , and crucially, it exhibited a low correlation with f^{PHARMA} .
+However, comparing the

-13In this context, another consideration is asymmetric information and an information risk premium analogous to Easley, Hvidkjaer, and O'hara (2002) when entering an option position.
+&lt;sup>14In this context, another risk-related consideration is asymmetric information and an information risk premium analogous to Easley, Hvidkjaer, and O'hara (2002) when entering an option position.
 For instance, Ahern (2017) documents illegal insider trading related to tips on clinical trial results.
 See also Dolgopolov (2009) for a legal discussion of the unique risks market makers face from insider trading in derivatives.

+returns of both factors in Figure 5 provides a tentative idea of why VRP is insufficient to explain the returns of the pharmaceutical option factor.
+Especially before the burst of the technology bubble in the early 2000s, VRP heavily outperformed $f^{\rm PHARMA}$ , and crucially, it exhibited a low correlation with $f^{\rm PHARMA}$ .
 Panel B of Figure 5 includes a scatter plot that visualizes the low correlation between the two factors.
-Factor return correlations are particularly low over the first half of my subsample with $\rho = 0.05$ compared to $\rho = 0.43$ over the second half.
+Factor return correlations are particularly low over the first half of my subsample with $\rho=0.05$ compared to $\rho=0.43$ over the second half.

-The low correlation over the first half of the sample can be attributed to the bubble in biotechnology stocks around the turn of the millennium ("genomics bubble"), which manifested in high absolute stock returns for that sector and realized volatility that has not been fully priced into options on these stocks.
-This dynamic has been especially powerful when the NASDAQ Biotechnology Index (NBI) doubled in 1999 and gained 60% during the first months of the year 2000, one of the rare episodes of options on pharmaceuticals being too cheap a priori (relative to other options) and leading to negative returns on $f^{\rm PHARMA}$.
+The low correlation over the first half of the sample can be attributed to the bubble in biotechnology stocks around the turn of the millennium ("genomics bubble"), which manifested in high absolute stock returns for that sector and realized volatility that had not been fully priced into options on these stocks.
+This dynamic has been especially powerful when the NASDAQ Biotechnology Index (NBI) doubled in 1999 and gained 60% during the first months of the year 2000, one of the rare episodes of options on pharmaceuticals being too cheap a priori (relative to other options) and leading to negative returns on $f^{\text{PHARMA}}$ .
 The plot also shows the monthly volatility of the NBI index based on daily index returns, indicating that around the year 2000, volatility in biotechnology was at a level not even reached during the Global Financial Crisis and the COVID-19 pandemic.
-On the other hand, VRP exhibited highly positive returns during the early part of my sample and, in contrast to $f^{\rm PHARMA}$, captured volatility overvaluation at that time.
-All in all, due to the deviation of $f^{\rm PHARMA}$ from the profitability of an ex-ante volatility risk premium, VRP is barely correlated with $f^{\rm PHARMA}$ over the whole sample, which reduces VRP's explanatory power for option strategies influenced by the pharmaceutical industry.
+On the other hand, VRP exhibited highly positive returns during the early part of my sample and, in contrast to $f^{\text{PHARMA}}$ , captured volatility overvaluation at that time.
+All in all, due to the deviation of $f^{\text{PHARMA}}$ from the profitability of an ex-ante volatility risk premium, VRP is barely correlated with $f^{\text{PHARMA}}$ over the whole sample, which reduces VRP's explanatory power for option strategies influenced by the pharmaceutical industry.